Keyboard shortcuts

 Feature support matrix

-Every generator implements the full IDL surface (structs, enums, optionals, lists, maps, typed handles, borrowed parameters, builders, error domains, and nested modules) plus the call shapes below.
+Every generator implements the full IDL surface (structs, enums, interfaces, optionals, lists, maps, typed handles, borrowed parameters, builders, typed error domains with opt-in throws, and nested modules) plus the call shapes below.
 A generator that cannot support a feature declares it in its TargetCapabilities, and weaveffi generate fails loudly when an IDL uses a feature the selected target cannot deliver (no silent skips).

 TargetAsync functionsIterators (iter<T>)CallbacksListeners